 After you detox, you may still feel cravings, especially during times of stress.
 One 2014 study shows that clonidine may help with stress-induced cravings.
 Researchers determined that the drug is not just good for alleviating physical withdrawal symptoms, it can also help lengthen the duration of drug abstinence.

 Clonidine is not without its own adverse reactions.
 For one, it is, itself, potentially addictive.
 Patients who take it for blood pressure may experience a rebound of hypertension if the drug is abruptly discontinued.
 Common side effects of using clonodine for opiate withdrawal include sedation, dry mouth, and hypertension but, the following symptoms have also been reported:

 Because it also lowers blood pressure, it may not be the best option for people with low blood pressure or who are prone to hypotension.
 Clonidine use should not be stopped suddenly.
 Gradually weaning off the drug will help to avoid rebounding effects.

 Other Addiction Treatment Options

-Medications like clonidine may work best in conjunction with other clinically proven treatment options.
+Medications like clonidine for opiate withdrawal may work best in conjunction with other clinically proven treatment options.
 Behavioral therapies can help you achieve long-term sobriety even after you discontinue clonidine use.
 Cognitive behavioral therapy can also address some of the underlying issues that may have initially lead you to addiction.

 If you would like to learn more about treatment options for you or a loved one, call The Palm Beach Institute at any time at 1-855-960-5456.
 The road to recovery may be a phone call away!